laminas/laminas-i18n/docs/book/v3/migration/migration-from-2-to-3.md

 ### `Laminas\I18n\Translator\Loader\Ini` Initialization

 Due to the removal of `laminas-config`, the `Ini` translator loader no longer implicitly instantiates an internal configuration reader.
 It now requires `Laminas\I18n\Translator\Loader\IniFileReader` passed explicitly to its constructor.

-> [!NOTE] Service Container Notice
+NOTE: **Service Container Notice**
-> If your application resolves the `Ini` translation loader via a service container (such as `Laminas\ServiceManager`), this instantiation change is automatically handled by the component's internal factories.
+If your application resolves the `Ini` translation loader via a service container (such as `Laminas\ServiceManager`), this instantiation change is automatically handled by the component's internal factories.
 Manual intervention is only required if you instantiate the loader directly in your code.

 #### Prior to 3.0.0